JetBrains/Qodana/topics/configuration-reference.md

 {id="docker-config-reference-custom-yaml-config"}

 <link-summary>You can save %product% settings in your custom YAML-formatted file.
 You can then invoke this file
-    using the --config option and a path to a file relatively to the project root.</link-summary>
+    using the --config option and a path to a file relative to the project root.</link-summary>

 <p>Your project can have several %product% configurations contained in
     <a href="qodana-yaml.md">YAML-formatted files</a>.
 This comes in handy if you analyze monorepo projects or
     run a single CI job.</p>

 <p>You can use the <code>--config</code> CLI option and a path
-to a file relatively to the project root:</p>
+to a file relative to the project root:</p>
 <tabs group="cli-settings">
     <tab title="Docker image" group-key="docker-image">
         <code-block lang="shell" prompt="$" emphasize-lines="5">